-The majority of drilling at Fingals Fortune occurred in the late 1980's and early 1990's initially through Rotary Air Blast ("RAB") then followed by Reverse Circulation ("RC") allowing Mistral Mines to define an initial Resource.
+Most of the historic drilling at Fingals Fortune occurred in the late 1980's and early 1990's initially through Rotary Air Blast ("RAB") then followed by Reverse Circulation ("RC") allowing Mistral Mines to define an initial Resource.
 Close spaced RC grade control drilling by the Mt Monger Joint Venture was subsequently completed over the mined area in 1991.

 Since mining, RAB, RC and diamond drilling have been completed by Solomon Australia (1999-2000), Aurion Gold Exploration (2001-2002), Integra Mining (2007-2009 and 2011-2012) and Silver Lake Resources (2012-2013).
-This drilling was generally of a small scale hence limited modern exploration has been completed in the 30 years since mining.
+This drilling was generally of a small scale, hence limited modern exploration has been completed in the 30 years since mining.

-Black Cat has completed two phase drilling for 140 holes for 14,026m of RC drilling to reconfirm the previous drilling, and to infill and extend the deposit.
-Of mineralised intercepts within the depleted Resource, Black Cat now accounts for ~25% of the drilling.
+Black Cat has completed significant RC drilling (274 holes for 26,417m) along with 3 diamond holes to reconfirm the previous drilling and to infill and extend the Resource.
+This accounts for ~37% of samples informing the Resource.